ondreu/YAML-Databases/README.md

 ## **Deprecated**

 **My development of this plugin has stopped.
-Delisted from community store to avoid littering.
+Delisted from community store to avoid littering.**

-Feel free to fork.**
+**Feel free to ask for transfer of ownership if you want to continue development**

 ---
 # YAML Databases